sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/2. Write/00 Basic Concept/README.md

 For example, if we want to set a flag of debug, we can do this:
 ```
 #[[
-CMAKE_CXX_FLAGS_DEBUG is the target variable
+CMAKE_CXX_FLAGS_DEBUG is the target variable at paramater1
-"-g" is the paramater1 string
+"-g" is the paramater2 string
 ]]

 set(CMAKE_CXX_FLAGS_DEBUG "-g")